nuts-foundation/nuts-node/docs/pages/getting-started/3-configure-your-node.rst

 Networks
 ========

-A network is a set of nodes who trust each other.
-They share a single root transaction.
-Trust is put in one or more network authorities who issue certificates (Certificate Authorities or CAs).
-Each node can be configured with a certificate and a set of trusted Certificate Authorities.
+A network contains of a set of nodes who can all communicate with each other.
+To make this possible, each of the nodes must meet the following requirements:

+- Share a common set of trusted Certificate Authorities.
+- Use a certificate issued by one of the CAs.
+- The network transactions share the same root transaction.
+- Use and accept network protocol versions from an agreed upon set.

-There are 3 networks:
+There are 3 official Nuts networks:

 - `development` where new features are tested.
 Nodes will generally run the newest (not yet released) version of the Nuts node.
 - `stable` for integrating your software with Nuts and testing with other vendors.
 Nodes will generally run the latest released version (or at least a recent one).